Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

 Table Name: User_Account

 Table Description:
-    Holds unique account names and passwords used to verify user login credentials.
+    Holds Username, Password, First_Name, Last_Name, and Email.
+Username and Password are used to log in and gain access to the rest of the application.

 Fields:
     Username, VARCHAR(32) - Primary Key
     Password, VARCHAR(16)